Google Groups: Deja News

 The Deja News Research Service was an archive of messages posted to Usenet discussion groups, started in March 1995 by Steve Madere in Austin, Texas.
-Its powerful search engine capabilities won the service acclaim, generated controversy, and significantly changed the perceived nature of online discussion.
+Its search engine capabilities won the service acclaim, generated controversy, and significantly changed the perceived nature of online discussion.
 This archive was acquired by Google in 2001.

 While archives of Usenet discussions had been kept for as long as the medium existed, Deja News offered a novel combination of features.
-It was available to the general public, provided a simple World Wide Web user interface, allowed searches across all archived newsgroups, returned immediate results, and retained messages indefinitely.
+It was available to the public, provided a simple World Wide Web user interface, allowed searches across all archived newsgroups, returned immediate results, and retained messages indefinitely.
 The search facilities transformed Usenet from a loosely organized and ephemeral communication tool into a valued information repository.
 The archive's relative permanence, combined with the ability to search messages by author, raised concerns about privacy and confirmed often-repeated past admonishments that posters should be cautious in discussing themselves and others.

 While Madere was initially reluctant to remove archived material, protests from users and legal pressure led to the introduction of "nuking", a method for posters to permanently remove their own messages from search results.
 It already supported the use of an "X-No-Archive" message header, which if present would cause an article to be omitted from the archive.
 This did not prevent others from quoting the material in a later message and causing it to be stored.
 Copyright holders were also allowed to have material removed from the archive.
 According to Humphrey Marr of Deja News, copyright actions most frequently came from the Church of Scientology.

 The capability to "nuke" postings was kept open for many years but later removed without explanation under Google's tenure.
 Google also mistakenly restored previously "nuked" messages at one point, angering many users.
 "Nukes" that were in effect at the time when Google removed the possibility are still honored, however.
 Since May 2014, European users can request to have search results for their name from Google Groups, including their Usenet archive, delinked under the right to be forgotten law.
-Google Groups is one of the ten most delinked sites.
+As of 2015, Google Groups was one of the ten most delinked sites.
 If Google does not grant a delinking, Europeans can appeal to their local data protection agencies.

 Change of direction

 The service was eventually expanded beyond search.
 "My Deja News" offered the ability to read Usenet in the traditional chronological, per-group manner, and to post new messages to the network.
 Deja Communities were private Internet forums offered primarily to businesses.
-In 1999 the site (now known as Deja.com) sharply changed direction and made its primary feature a shopping comparison service.
+In 1999 the site (now known as Deja.com) made its primary feature a shopping comparison service.
 During this transition, which involved relocation of the servers, many older messages in the Usenet archive became unavailable.
 By late 2000 the company, in financial distress, sold the shopping service to eBay, who incorporated the technology into their half.com services.